apache/spark/docs/monitoring.md

 * `ConsoleSink`: Logs metrics information to the console.
 * `CSVSink`: Exports metrics data to CSV files at regular intervals.
-* `GangliaSink`: Sends metrics to a Ganglia node or multicast group.
 * `JmxSink`: Registers metrics for viewing in a JXM console.
 * `MetricsServlet`: Adds a servlet within the existing Spark UI to serve metrics data as JSON data.
 * `GraphiteSink`: Sends metrics to a Graphite node.

+Spark also supports a Ganglia sink which is not included in the default build due to licensing restrictions:

+* `GangliaSink`: Sends metrics to a Ganglia node or multicast group.

+To install the `GangliaSink` you'll need to perform a custom build of Spark. _**Note that by embedding this library you will include [LGPL](http://www.gnu.org/copyleft/lesser.html)-licensed code in your Spark package**_.
+For sbt users, set the `SPARK_GANGLIA_LGPL` environment variable before building.
+For Maven users, enable the `-Pspark-ganglia-lgpl` profile.
+In addition to modifying the cluster's Spark build user applications will need to link to the `spark-ganglia-lgpl` artifact.

 The syntax of the metrics configuration file is defined in an example configuration file, `$SPARK_HOME/conf/metrics.conf.template`.